Best Approximate Quantum Compiling Problems: Special structures

 \section{Special structures}

 While the results and discussion in the previous section were for arbitrary CNOT unit structures, we would like to focus on particular structures henceforth.
-The properties that we desire such structures to have are: \begin{enumerate} \item they have to be able to capture all circuits of a given qubit size (i.e., surjectivity); \item their length has to be between one and two times the lower bound for surjectivity; \item they have to be compressible; \item their maximum approximation error has to depend favorably on the compressed length; \item they can exactly compile special quantum gates (e.g., Toffoli gates) with length close to their optimal length; \item incorporating hardware constraints should only increase the length of the compressed structure by a constant multiplicative factor in order to preserve the same approximation error. \end{enumerate}
+The properties that we desire such structures to have are: \begin{enumerate} \item they have to be able to capture all circuits of a given qubit size (i.e., surjectivity); \item their length has to be between one and two times the lower bound for surjectivity; \item they have to be compressible, \cmt{that is, they have to include a method for finding new structures with shorter length;} \item their maximum approximation error has to depend favorably on the compressed length; \item they \cmt{should} exactly compile special quantum gates (e.g., Toffoli gates) with length close to optimal; \item incorporating hardware constraints should only increase the length of the compressed structure by a constant multiplicative factor in order to preserve the same approximation error. \end{enumerate}

 Many of these properties are intertwined.
 For example, property (1) is necessary for property (4) and also for convergence (to a stationary point that only requires a global phase transformation), as discussed in the previous section.
 On the other hand, since the compressed structure will not be surjective when its length is less than the surjectivity bound, convergence becomes more difficult.
 Assuming property (2), then properties (1) and (5) are the same for all unitary matrices except a measure zero set.
 However, there are important matrices in the measure zero set, such as qubit permutations, controlled operations, and cyclic shifts \cite{beth2001quantum}, so we keep these requirements separate.
 But, as mentioned in Remark \ref{rmk:surj}, if we want to exactly compile these with minimal length, the mapping may be far from surjective and so convergence will be much more difficult.
 We will see this when compiling for Toffoli gates.